A German Shepherd dog recall training in a field

 You’ll soon know which kind of reward your dog loves most - it needs to be a better reward than whatever they’re doing!
 The reward should be a high-value treat like something tasty, a favourite toy or ball to play with, heaps of praise or a game that you can play together.

-Once you know which reward works best for your dog, you can repeat the recall training.
-It may involve a lot of patience and a lot of repetition until your dog consistently comes back to you when called.
+Once you know which reward works best for your pooch, you can repeat the recall training.
+It may involve a lot of patience and repetition until your dog consistently comes back to you when called.
 Always be positive, the training sessions should be fun and relaxed.

-If your dog loses concentration, becomes distracted by some exciting smells or finds chasing squirrels preferable, try again another day.
-Never get angry or impatient with them as this will make them more unlikely to want to return to you.
+If they lose concentration, become distracted by some exciting smells, or your dog finds chasing squirrels preferable to training, try again another day.
+Never get angry or impatient with them, as this will make them more unlikely to want to return to you.

 Letting Your Dog off the Lead

 The best way to make sure your dog consistently comes back to you when called is to repeat the training regularly.
-Always be patient and positive, but if your dog still hasn’t mastered reliable recall, a qualified trainer or dog behaviourist can help.
+Always be patient and positive, but if they still haven't mastered reliable recall, a qualified trainer or behaviourist can always help.

 And always make sure your dog has a collar, ID tag and microchip with up-to-date details – you know, just in case!